gbrough/battleship/README.md

 - sticky keyboard

 Fixes:
-- overlaps vertically
+- overlaps not working
-- does it overlap horizontally? - manually create coordinates
+- column and orientation not passing. logic passing to else

 Requirements: